TomNachman/Pacman/README.md

 ## Information
 * Structure was build according to the Instructions file
-* Extra Functionality 1 : Time cookie that gives pacman extra time
+* Extra Functionality 1 : Clock that appers when the user is in his 30 last seconds of the game, that gives pacman extra 30 seconds
 * Extra Functionality 2 : Added Ghosts leves, the higher the harder 💪
 * Used Classicgameing fonts instead of css defaults fonts